 - The causes of disappointing academic performance are diverse, and the sources of help are varied.
 The best single place for help with an academic concern is the College Center for Advising Services.
 If help cannot be given directly, the student will be referred to the most appropriate source.
 The professional advisers are available by phone at (585) 275-2354, by email at email@example.com, or in person.
 Walk-in hours are held every day in Lattimore 312, and students may also make appointments to see advisers.

 - Marcy Kraus, Executive Director of the College Center for Advising Services and Dean of First-Year Students is a great resource for help.
 She is available by phone, email, and in person.

 - Faculty advisers are valuable allies to students experiencing difficulties and can provide guidance and support.

-- The Center for Excellence in Teaching and learning (CETL) can also provide particular help for students who need to improve their time management skills, and offers study groups in many of the introductory courses.
+- The Center for Excellence in Teaching and Learning (CETL) can also provide particular help for students who need to improve their time management skills, and offers study groups in many of the introductory courses.

 - Health issues, both physical and emotional, can also play a significant role.
-The University Health Service and University Counseling Center (UCC)
+The University Health Service and University Counseling Center (UCC) both have informative websites.

 - What is the Take Five Scholars program?

 - The Take Five Scholars program permits selected students to spend a ninth semester or a full fifth year at the University at no additional tuition charge.